 What plans have I tried in the past, and why did they fail?
 Evaluate your weight loss history and make a list of the reasons that past diets have been unsuccessful.

 - Did you lose motivation?
 Then choose a diet plan that includes accountability to a friend, a support group or to a weight loss professional.
+This may help you to learn motivational skills that will keep your diet on track.

 In the process of choosing the right diet for you, try to ignore the claims and advertisements.
 Focus on your own physical, emotional and lifestyle considerations to find a plan that helps you reach your weight loss goal.